Hack Wilson: Decline

 Wilson's success in the 1930 season served only to fuel his drinking habits, and in 1931 he reported to spring training 20 pounds overweight.
 In addition, the NL responded to the prodigious offensive statistics of the previous year (the only season, other than 1894, in which the league as a whole batted over .300) by introducing a heavier ball with raised stitching to allow pitchers to gain a better grip and throw sharper curveballs.
 Wilson complained that the new Cubs manager, Hornsby, did not allow him to "swing away" as much as Joe McCarthy had.
-He hit his 200th career home run at Ebbets Field on June 18 — only the fourth player ever to do so, behind Ruth, Cy Williams, and Hornsby — but then fell into a protracted slump, and was benched in late May.
-By late August, Wrigley publicly expressed his desire to trade him.
+He hit his 200th career home run — only the fourth player ever to do so, behind Ruth, Cy Williams, and Hornsby — at Ebbets Field on June 18, but then fell into a protracted slump, and was benched in late May.
+By late August, Wrigley publicly expressed his desire to trade Wilson.
 On September 6, he was suspended without pay for the remainder of the season after a fight with reporters aboard a train in Cincinnati.
 He was hitting .261 with only 13 home runs (his 1930 production during August alone) at the time.